emqx/cloud-docs/en_US/deployments/introduction.md

 # Introduction

-The deployment is an EMQ X cluster managed by the EMQ X Cloud
+The deployment is an EMQX cluster managed by the EMQX Cloud

 ## [Price Estimation](../price/calculator.md)
-View EMQ X Cloud supported cloud service providers, regions, and different size deployments **hourly** pricing.
+View EMQX Cloud supported cloud service providers, regions, and different size deployments **hourly** pricing.

 ## [Create a New Deployment](./create_deployment.md)

-Step-by-step guide for creating a new EMQ X Cloud deployment.
+Step-by-step guide for creating a new EMQX Cloud deployment.